Joris-Fu/utterance_rewriter_transformer/README.md

 ## Model Structure
 ### Based
 Model is based on [Attention Is All You Need](https://arxiv.org/abs/1706.03762) and [Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)
-We implemented the transformer version of [Improving Multi-turn Dialogue Modelling with Utterance ReWriter](https://arxiv.org/abs/1906.07004).
-The author also provide LSTM version at https://github.com/chin-gyou/dialogue-utterance-rewriter, recommand to check it out!
+We implemented the transformer version of [Improving Multi-turn Dialogue Modelling with Utterance ReWriter](https://arxiv.org/abs/1906.07004) based on Kyubyong's [Transformer](https://github.com/Kyubyong/transformer).
+The paper's author also provide LSTM version at https://github.com/chin-gyou/dialogue-utterance-rewriter, recommand to check it out!

 # PS
 The project is under construction.
 We will update the evaluation result when finished!